josmar-crwdstffng/angular/aio/content/guide/architecture.md

     *   [Pipes](guide/architecture-components#pipes)
 *   [Introduction to services and dependency injection](guide/architecture-services)

-When you're familiar with these fundamental building blocks, you can explore them in more detail in the documentation.
+When you are familiar with these fundamental building blocks, you can explore them in more detail in the documentation.
 To learn about more tools and techniques that are available to help you build and deploy Angular applications, see [Next steps: tools and techniques](guide/architecture-next-steps).

 </div>